mathandy/EarThoseChords/README.rst

 $ brew install fluidsynth

 On Windows:
-???
-I dunno --  I'd recommend googling "fluidsynth binary" unless you are comfortable compiling the source yourself.
+I'm not sure the easiest, way -- I'd recommend googling "fluidsynth binary" unless you are comfortable compiling the source yourself.
 If someone finds an easy way, please let me know and I'll update this.

 For Help
 --------